The Beabull is a breed of designer dog created by crossing an English Bulldog with a Beagle.

 People will often post about both good and bad experiences through such sites.

 When you talk to a breeder, have your questions ready.
-You will want to know whether they are registered, and whether they offer a guarantee against genetic defects.
+You will want to know whether they are registered and whether they offer a guarantee against genetic defects.

 A visit to each breeder is highly recommended.
-You may also want to make sure the dogs and puppies are kept in clean, comfortable, and safe environment.
+You may also want to make sure the dogs and puppies are kept in a clean, comfortable, and safe environment.